YaoGroup/DIFFICE_jax/docs/Codes.md

 of codes are provided in this folder.
 The `pinns` folder involves the code is for the **regular PINN** training, and the `xpinns` folder is for the **extended-PINN (XPINN)** training.

-The mathematical formation for the regular PINN training is provided in [this link](https://github.com/YaoGroup/DIFFICE_jax/blob/main/paper.md), and the description of the XPINNs setting is given in [this link](https://github.com/YaoGroup/DIFFICE_jax/blob/main/model/XPINNs.md).
-Both the `pinns` and `xpinns` folders contain four Python scripts, each specifying a key component for PINN training.
-Detailed instructions for correctly calling the functions in these scripts can be found in the [example codes](https://github.com/YaoGroup/DIFFICE_jax/tree/main/examples) within the `examples` folder of this repository.

 ### `DIFFICE_jax/model/pinns/initialization.py` / `DIFFICE_jax/model/xpinns/initialization.py`